PierreKimbanziR/cogip/README.md

 ## Informations

 All tables have a search option and pagination.
 The preview server is hosted on **Online.net** and fully configured using **Docker**.
-The database is hosted on **AWS EDS**.
+The database is hosted on **AWS EDS** and filed with dummy data (100+ contacts,companies and invoices).
+Backup of the DB is in the backup folder

 ### Technologies used: